CATA 101 - Fundamentals of Communication

 C).
 Discuss and evaluate the use of support material.
 List and identify all types of support material used (cite examples) and evaluate the variety and quality of this support and the speaker's sources.
 (25 pts.)

 D.) Assume that the speaker made a thoughtful analysis of the audience.
-Based on what was said in the speech, indicate the beliefs, values, and motives the speaker wanted the audience to hold by the end of his presentation.
-How effective was his use of the “rational model” was?
+Based on what was said in the speech, indicate the beliefs, the values, and motives the speaker wanted the audience to hold by the end of his presentation.
+How effective was his use of the “rational model” to gain attitude change and perhaps action?
 (30 pts.)

 REMEMBER: Your task is to both describe AND evaluate in each section of your answer.
 Thus, you should talk about strengths and weaknesses of the speech in each section of your answer in addition to describing.